The Best O2 Sensor Replacement Cost 2025

 What is an O2 Sensor?

-• Poor Fuel Economy: A faulty sensor can cause your car to burn more fuel than necessary.
+• Poor Fuel Efficiency: A malfunctioning sensor can throw off the air-fuel mixture, leading to more fuel usage.

 How Much Does O2 Sensor Replacement Cost?

-• Professional Installation: 50to50to200 per hour, depending on the mechanic and location.
+• Professional Installation: $50–$200/hour depending on location and vehicle type

-• DIY Installation: Free if you have the tools and skills.
+• DIY Installation: $0 (if you have the right tools and experience)

 1. Bosch Oxygen Sensor